KarinOldbring/bloomroom/testing.md

 - checkout.css
 - style.css

-* Python Validation
+#### **Python**

+The [PEP8 Python Validator](http://pep8online.com/) was used to validate the Python code.
-All files tested passed with no errors except for line 51 in Checkout models.py.
-I tried breaking that line in many different ways but all my attempts ended with the code not functioning as expected hence I left it with a #noqa in the end of the line.
+All files tested passed with no errors except for line 51 in Checkout models.py since it was too long.
+I tried breaking that line in many different ways but all my attempts ended with the code not functioning as expected hence I left it with a #noqa at the end of the line.

 Files tested: